mersedehSa/ExplanationCases/taxonomy.md

 ### Contextual Conditions
 Sometimes the system chooses to avoid following a user's command due to its contextual awareness and comprehensive knowledge.
 The system may anticipate that the ordered action may lead to some undesirable situation or concludes the requested operation is not the best possible course of action in compliance with some rules, goals, or user preferences.

-### Scenario:
+#### Scenario:
 > Bob receives a notification on his phone from the washing machine saying that the washing is completed.
 Bob then commands Coco, his assistance robot, to collect the clothes and hang them on the rack on the balcony.
 Coco, however, does not move to the washing machine.
 Bob repeats the order again but still no response from Coco!
 He is wondering if something is wrong with Coco!
 However, Coco's behavior is due to its awareness of the high chance of rain in the next few hours!

 ### System Conditions]
 Sometimes, the system cannot perform the user’s order because of the absence of some prerequisites that involve the user’s actions to be addressed, but the user is oblivious.
 In this case, an explanation is necessary to bring such demands to the attention of the users.

-### Scenario:
+#### Scenario:
 > Alice is attempting to make a coffee, but the coffee machine does not start to prepare one, which makes her annoyed.
 It is because the coffee machine is out of coffee beans, and it needs to be refilled.

 ## Failure
+<div style="text-align: justify"> The next category of naturally confusing situations is when the system is not responding, generates a wrong output or is operating erroneously.
+Hence, the user requires some explanation to understand the cause of the error and some hints to return the system back to the normal conditions to achieve the desired output. </div>
 ### System Error
 The next category of naturally confusing situations is when the system is not responding, generates a wrong output or is operating erroneously.
 Hence, the user requires some explanation to understand the cause of the error and some hints to return the system back to the normal conditions to achieve the desired output.

-### Scenario:
+#### Scenario:
 > Bob is in the kitchen and needs to clean up the floor.
 He turns on his robotic vacuum cleaner (Robo cleaner) using his smartphone application and directs it to the kitchen.
 But it is not arriving!
 Bob goes to check why and notices that the Robo cleaner is stuck and it is just spinning!
 It is because the bumper of the cleaner must be re-assembled.

 ### User Fault
 When the system fails to perform the expected behavior or generate the sought output because the user has not been following the system specification correctly, or s/he has done something wrong!
 In other words, in such a situation, the system has not made any mistake, but users perceive their fault as an error of the system.

-### Scenario:
+#### Scenario:
 > Alice is in a hurry and needs to print a document.
 To expedite the process, she remotely connects to the printer when she is near her office and sends the document to it via her phone.
 When she reaches the printer to collect the paper, she finds out the printer has been printed the document on A3 paper!
 She immediately sends another print command by her phone, and again the printer is printing it on A3 paper!
 Alice is frustrated by the erroneous functioning of the printer.
 However, it is happening because the printer setting on her phone is not on automatic paper tray selection, and it is following the previous configuration, which has been explicitly set to take A3 papers.

 ## Context Aware Behaviour
+Under this category, we analyze the situations where the intelligent behavior of the system is the source of confusion.
+So, users require some explanation to interpret the particular act of the system.
+In modern IoT systems and smart environments, the system often has a ubiquitous and comprehensive knowledge of other linked systems, environment as well as users' actions, goals, and preferences.
+It enables the system to learn users tastes and better recommend a suitable course of steps for the user to follow and to perform context-aware decisions and activities in various directions-- from home automation to personalized graphical user interface generation and context-aware access control for smart devices <sup>[[4]](#4),[[5]](#5)</sup>, to name a few--.
+Though the context-awareness of the system is meant to maximize user satisfaction and comfort, the autonomous and automated nature of decision making of the system or lack of transparency of reasons behind a particular recommendation may confound the users.
+Subsequently, some explanation can acquaint the user with the cause, purpose, and benefit of such suggestion and behavior of the system

 ### Suggestion
 One of the well-studied circumstances in the literature is when an intelligent system recommends to a user a particular item, product, or action to perform.
 Innately, it should clarify the motivation, reason and advantage of opting for such a thing or pursuing such action.

-### Scenario:
+##### Scenario:
   >Alice is going to bed when she receives a notification on her smartphone from the _Smarthome Manager_ suggesting to close all the opened windows of the house.
 It makes Alice wonder, due to which circumstance the system suddenly has drawn the conclusion to advise her to close the windows.
 "Is there some security threat?''
 Alice whispers!
 The system, however, has suggested it based on the temperature drop reported by the outside thermostats and the weather forecast API’s alarm that it is going to be a cold and rainy night ahead.

 ### Autonomous Actions
 Another progressing trend in context-aware smart homes is toward reducing human assistance and making systems more autonomous.
 In this direction, for example, a self-adaptive system continuously monitors itself, the user, and the environment to learn and optimize rules which let the system autonomously adapt itself to the changing environment and user preferences and activities <sup>[[6]](#6) </sup>.
 As a result, the system gradually evolves, behaves more intelligently, and independently acts or decides upon something without waiting for users' permissions.
 Hence, a user is confronted with some already performed actions (or the consequence of performing such actions).
 Without some explanations, the activity itself, or its underlying cause and benefit might not be understandable for the user.

-### Scenario:
+##### Scenario:
   > Bob has invited a couple of his friends to a party in his home.
 Suddenly, at midnight, the system turns off a couple of lights, changes the light color of others to blue, lowers the volume of the Amazon Echo playing some music, and locks the main door!
 Everyone, including Bob, is surprised and wonders what happened!
 The system, however, just followed the newly adopted rule: to put the smart-home to "bedtime mode'' at midnight learned from Bob's routine in the last couple of weeks!

 # validation
 _Validation_ that constitutes a large portion of research on explainability, particularly in the domain of artificial intelligence and machine learning (ML).
 ML-based applications are opaque systems generating models (trained over some pair of input and outputs) that can predict the outputs of unseen inputs.
 ML algorithms, however, do not allow obtaining the reason behind such correlation of input data to the associated label.
-It is often argued that there is a trade-off between the performance and transparency of a model <sup>[[4]](#5)</sup>.
+It is often argued that there is a trade-off between the performance and transparency of a model <sup>[[7]](#7)</sup>.
 The need for explanation stems from the desire and necessity of opening the model’s black box to interpret the model and validate its decisions.
-According to <sup>[[5]](#5)</sup>, the explanations are required to detect any bias in the training dataset, to highlight adversarial perturbation that affects the prediction and to assure the existence of a truthful causality in the model reasoning.
+According to <sup>[[8]](#8)</sup>, the explanations are required to detect any bias in the training dataset, to highlight adversarial perturbation that affects the prediction and to assure the existence of a truthful causality in the model reasoning.
 In contrast to the _Training_ category, here explanations are extremely case dependent and the target audience are domain experts and model developers.
 # Debugging
 _Debugging_ which is also case-dependent, is a particular situation for particular types of systems.
 It occurs when a system developer wants to trace back an error or fix the system itself or a product of the system by applying some changes on firmware, mechanics, or structure of the system (e.g., code debugging in IDEs).
 Therefore in _Debugging_ cases, as well as the _Validation_, the application of the explanations is in the post-mortem analysis of an executed program -either successfully or not-, hence the derivation and building process of such explanations do not happen at runtime.